 About the Certificate

-Students must also pass a successful audition with the applied music faculty.
+Students must pass a successful audition with the applied music faculty.
 Please visit your studio page to view specific requirements for your instrument or voice type.

 The certificate in performance consists of 12 credit hours, which can be completed in one academic year.
 Students must also complete juried performances (as required by the performance area) and at least one recital of solo repertoire.